psygreg/fash/README.md

 ### Script Invoker

 Can summon scripts from your repository, allowing more flexibility and quick deployment of bugfixes.
-Requires setting up your repository URL in the `fash.lib` file.
+Requires setting up your repository URL in the `turbobash.lib` file.

     invoke="filename"
     _invoke_